 The Dark Art of Designing for Dark Mode

-I assembled this info as part of a talk I gave on September 20, 2025, at XO Ruby New Orleans, but I’ve added extra content and resources here.
+From a talk I gave on September 20, 2025, at XO Ruby New Orleans.

 There are many ways to talk about, identify, and work with color.
 A lot of how we talk about and work with color depends on the medium.